 A popular way to demonstrate moon phases is with oreos.

-These moon phase cupcakes were made using chocolate cupcakes and ready to roll icing.
+We made moon phase cupcakes using chocolate cupcakes and ready to roll icing.
 The first and third quarter should have been a bit neater, but for a first try they worked pretty well!

 What is the lunar calendar?

-The lunar calendar uses the phases of the moon to measure time, whereas the solar calendar uses the orbit of the Earth around the sun.
-A lunar month is shorter than a solar month and so the lunar calendar doesn’t fit our traditional year, leaving us 12 days short.
+The lunar calendar measures time using the moon’s phases, whereas the solar calendar uses the Earth’s orbit around the sun.
+A lunar month is shorter than a solar month, so the lunar calendar doesn’t fit our traditional year, leaving us 12 days short.

 Why do you never see the far side of the Moon?